OlivierNicole/RFCs/rfcs/comprehensions.md

 left, which is not the case with the `for ... and ...` syntax.
-To express it in categorical terms, `for ... for ...` behaves like nested bindings in the usual list monad, whereas `for ... and ...` results in the “parallel” bindings that one can perform in the associated applicative functor.
+To express it in categorical terms, `for ... for ...` behaves like nested bindings in the usual list monad, whereas `for ... and ...` results in the “parallel” bindings that one can perform in an applicative functor.

 This difference also has performance implications, as we will in a moment.